valters-tomsons/DayZLauncher-UnixPatcher/README.md

 2. Launch patcher via wine, add your DayZ installation folder as argument

+3. If you see a success message, boot up DayZ and enjoy!

 (eg. `wine ./DayZLauncher.UnixPatcher.exe "/primary/SteamLibrary/steamapps/common/DayZ/"`)

 **Patch may need to be re-applied after game updates.**